Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Models of post-AGB objects

 \subsection{J052519.48-705410.0}

-This object has been classified as a post-AGB disk source (KWVW15), a Population II Cepheid variable (Soszy\'nski et al. 2008) and a RV Tauri star (van Aarle et al. 2011).
-KWVW15 estimated T$_{\rm eff}$= 8117, log\,$g$ = 1.0 and [Fe/H]= $-$0.5 .
-We used a Kurucz stellar atmosphere model with T$_{\rm eff}$ = 8000K , log\,$g$ = 1.0 and [Fe/H] = $-$0.5.
-The difference between the WISE (ALLWISE) and IRAC fluxes at bands 1 and 2 ($\sim$3.5$\micron$ and 4.6$\micron$) maybe attributed to the variable nature of the object.
+This object has been classified as a post-AGB disk source (KWVW15), a Population II Cepheid variable \citep{soszynski2008} and a RV Tauri star \citep{aarle2011}.
+KWVW15 estimated $T_{\mathrm eff}$ = 8117, log\,$g$ = 1.0 and $[Fe/H]$ = $-$0.5 .
+We used a Kurucz stellar atmosphere model with $T_{\mathrm eff}$ = 8000 K , log\,$g$ = 1.0 and $[Fe/H]$ = $-$0.5.
+There is a significant difference between the WISE (ALLWISE) and IRAC fluxes at bands 1 and 2 ($\sim$3.5 $\micron$ and 4.6 $\micron$) which may (at least partly) be due to the photometric variability.
+We have chosen to fit the IRAC data, and have excluded the WISE(ALLWISE) fluxes at 3.6 $\micron$, 4.6 $\micron$ and 12 $\micron$ for estimating the reduced chi-square.